Wednesdays, 6:15 – 8:15pInfo:

-Begins: September 20 and meets the first and third Wednesday of each month
+Meets the first and third Wednesday of each month

 Are you learning English?
 This is the place to come to practice English conversation with native English speakers in a non-threatening environment.
 We provide a topic and you and a partner just sit and talk about it.